-Developed by the Health Practice Financial Reporting Committee
+Developed by the Health Practice Financial Reporting Committee of the American Academy of Actuaries

-The American Academy of Actuaries is a professional association with over 16,000 members, whose mission is to assist public policymakers by providing leadership, objective expertise, and actuarial advice on risk and financial security issues.
+The American Academy of Actuaries is a professional association with over 17,000 members, whose mission is to assist public policymakers by providing leadership, objective expertise, and actuarial advice on risk and financial security issues.
 The Academy also sets qualification, practice, and professionalism standards for actuaries in the United States.

-This practice note is a product of the Academy's Health Practice Financial Reporting Committee, and was prepared by Darrell Knapp, chair, and Shari Westerfield.
+This practice note is a product of the Academy's Health Practice Financial Reporting Committee, and was prepared by Darrell Knapp, the committee's chairperson, and Shari Westerfield.
 Practice notes are intended to provide actuaries with information on industry practices rather than authoritative guidance.
 This practice note is not a promulgation of the Actuarial Standards Board, is not an actuarial standard of practice, is not binding upon any actuary and is not a definitive statement as to what constitutes generally accepted practice in the area under discussion.
 Events occurring subsequent to this publication of the practice note may make the practices described in this practice note irrelevant or obsolete.
-This practice note does not necessarily represent the views of the Academy as a whole, nor does it represent a statement or view of the National Association of Insurance Commissioners (NAIC).
+This practice note does not necessarily represent a statement or view of the National Association of Insurance Commissioners (NAIC).

-Comments are welcome as to the appropriateness of the practice notes, desirability of annual updates, substantive disagreements, etc. Comments should be sent to the Academy's State Health Policy Analyst, Melissa Stevens, at stevens@actuary.org.
+Comments are welcome as to the appropriateness of practice notes, desirability of annual updates, and substantive disagreements, etc. Comments should be sent to the Academy's State Health Policy Analyst, at StateHealthAnalyst@actuary.org